mspronesti/eurecom-malcom/README.md

 (Machine Learning for Communication Systems) course at EURECOM (Spring 2022).

 ## Lab1
-From scratch implementation of a 2-layer fully-connected neural network and test on the CIFAR-10 dataset
+From scratch implementation of a 2-layer fully-connected neural network and test on the CIFAR-10 dataset in terms of accuracy.

 ## Lab2
 Generative Adversarial Networks (GANs) for digits images generation, trained on MNIST.